 Regardless of caliber, my preference is for a medium-to-heavy roundnose Diabolo pellet, as they tend to give the best overall performance for long-range shooting.
 I’ll use JSB Exact Heavies quite often, as most of my guns are accurate with them, and the terminal performance is excellent.
-Lately, the H&N Hunter Extremes have been impressing me.
-Besides being accurate, this cross-hatched hollowpoint offers up outstanding terminal performance in more powerful guns.
-There is a huge selection of pellets available in .22 and .25, with more coming to market for the .30 all the time.
+Lately, the H&N Hunter Extremes have been impressive.
+Besides accuracy, this cross-hatched hollowpoint offers outstanding terminal performance in more powerful guns.
+A wide selection of pellets is available in different calibers.

 I generally wear earth-colored clothing, preferring long-sleeved fishing shirts with mesh-covered vents, a bandana around my neck so I don’t become the proverbial redneck hunter, a hat, (sometimes) lightweight gloves to give added protection from stickers and sun, and light hiking boots.
-I have some very thin mesh camo coveralls that weigh a few ounces and slip over my cloths if I deem camouflage necessary.
+My thin mesh camo coveralls weigh a few ounces and slip over my clothes if camouflage is necessary.

-With winter in the rearview mirror, hunting opportunities for prairie dogs come up early in the spring and last throughout the warm-weather months.
-If you want to try something a bit more challenging that will keep you on the ground and moving, give an airgun a try.
+Hunting opportunities for prairie dogs come early in spring and last throughout summer.
+If you want to try something a challenging that will keep you on the ground and moving, give an airgun a try.
 It will turn your shoot into a hunt.
 Even if your primary goal is to go out with your centerfire to pop dogs, set aside a morning and try an air rifle.
 It will add a new dimension to your outing!